 When is the next of the North Korean military parades?

-We’re expecting the largest military parade in the DPRK’s existence to take place in Pyongyang for the 110th Anniversary of Kim Il Sung’s birthday held on the 15th of April, 2022.
+We’re expecting the largest military parade in the DPRK’s existence to take place in Pyongyang for the 70th Anniversary of Victory Day held on the 27th of July, 2023.
 We’re already hearing early rumours this will be absolutely massive.